elixr-games/elics/docs/architecture/types.md

 // This will throw an error if Priority.Critical doesn't exist entity.setValue(TaskComponent, 'priority', Priority.Critical);

-// This will also throw an error entity.setValue(TaskComponent, 'priority', 999);
+// This will also throw an error - invalid string value entity.setValue(TaskComponent, 'priority', 'invalid');
 ```

 ## Range Constraints